raspberrypilearning/flappy-parrot/en/step_9.md

 --- challenge ---

 Is the game too hard or too easy for you?

-How can you change the difficulty?
+How many ways can you find to change the difficulty?

 Adjust the game until you are happy with it.

 --- /challenge ---